arunvelsriram/auwebportal/README.md

 A Python API using Flask microframework, to retrieve student details from Anna University web portal in JSON fromat.

 ##Test he API
+The project is hosted in the [OpenShift](http://openshift.com/) cloud platform.
 [Test the API](http://auwebportal-savsr.rhcloud.com/)

 ##How to consume?